hishamsajid/running-coach/README.md

 - A [Strava account](https://www.strava.com) with activities logged
 - An [Anthropic API key](https://console.anthropic.com)
 - A Telegram bot token (for the bot; optional for CLI-only use)
+- PostgreSQL database (optional — for persistent chat history; required on Railway)

 ## Setup